Wizard (card game): Variant card sets

 The German version of Wizard is published by Amigo-Spiele.
 Granted a license for manufacture and distribution in Germany in 1996, the cards were redesigned and illustrated with a fantasy-themed character on each card.
 Each character has a title such as der Krieger (the warrior) or die Priesterin (the priestess) printed at the top of the card.
 There are 2 male and 2 female versions of each character.
 The German decks contain four non-standard suits with values from 1 to 13, four Z cards labelled either der Zauberer (the sorcerer) or die Zauberin (the sorceress), and four N cards labelled der Narr or die Närrin (the fool).
 The German deck is distributed in the United States as "Fantasy Wizard", with an English box and rules.
 The cards are identical to the German ones, including the German abbreviations for Zauberer/Zauberin and Narr/Närrin.

 The Medieval deck of cards has a themed character on each card.
 The characters are: (2) Hermit, (3) Peasant, (4) Farmer, (5) Archer, (6) Blacksmith, (7) Merchant, (8) Bard, (9) Scholar, (10) Bishop, Knight, Queen, King, (Ace) Dragon.
 The cards are also color-coded: Hearts (Red), Spades (Black), Clubs (Green), Diamonds (Purple), Jesters (Brown), Wizards (Blue).

 The Wizard Camelot edition replaces the 4 deuces with Holy Grail, Excalibur, Merlin and Morgan le Fay cards.

 The Wizard Omnibus edition enables 3 levels of play: Classic, Camelot and Magic.

 Tournament play

-Regular tournaments are held online.
+Tournaments are regularly held online, on the wizardcards website.

 World Championships began in 2010.
 Each nation is invited to send a maximum of two representatives to the annual event.